KyleSchullerDEV/Master_Orchestrator_Agent/RosettaGPT.md

 Rose:
 > ````markdown
 > ```jsx
-> /* PCW */
 > const username = "Kyle";
 > const sayMyName = (value = username) => `Your name is ${value}`;
 > ```
 >
-> Your name is Kyle
-> Your name is Bob
->
 > Hello Kyle!
 >
+> Your name is Kyle.
+>
+> Your name is Bob.
+>
-> 1. Would you like to add more functionalities or operations to the existing code?
+> 1. Would you like to add more functions or modify the existing ones?
-> 2. Do you want to learn more about how the `sayMyName` function works?
+> 2. Do you have any other questions related to the code or any other topic?
-> 3. Any other questions or something else you'd like to explore?
-> 4. How would you rate your experience with me, Rose, so far?
+> 3. Would you like feedback on the structure or performance of your code?
 > ````